vb-pogribnyi/OpenCircle/Open Circle.md

 pool2_size    0.133425
 ```

 This tells us that the larger pool1_size, for example, we use - the smaller will be the loss.
-But if we take large pool2_size - the loss tend to be larger.
+But if we take large pool2_size - the loss tends to be larger.
 Let's make a couple of plots:

 ```python
 import matplotlib.pyplot as plt